RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 self.whole_color = [sum([i[2] for i in color_list])/len(color_list), sum([i[1] for i in color_list])/len(color_list), sum([i[0] for i in color_list])/len(color_list)]
 ```
 The final step after storing these colors in each Square object is to use them to check each square on the board. \
 This code loops through each square and will contain the logic for determining what piece is on the square.
 Below I compare the difference on all 3 color channels.
 Note that `Square.initial_whole_color` is the same as `Square.whole_color` except it isn't updated when `Square.update()` is called.
-This way, the intital color is same as it was before any pieces were placed on the board.
+This way, the initial color is same as it was before any pieces were placed on the board.
 Placing pieces later won't affect the average background color of the square.
 ```python
 board_format_list = [[],[],[],[],[],[],[],[]]
 board_pieces_list = [[],[],[],[],[],[],[],[]]